joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6209977/2025/03/17/dario-essugo-chelsea-analysis/

 **The Giants' fifth-starter competition is complicated and delicate**\
-`Kyle Harrison's spring struggles may impact whether he starts the season in the Giants' rotation as was originally planned, but should they?`\
+`Harrison's spring struggles might impact whether he starts the season in the Giants' rotation as was originally planned, but should they?`\
 https://nytimes.com/athletic/6208998/2025/03/17/sf-giants-fifth-starter-battle-kyle-harrison/

 **From Welcoming New Life to Mourning Its Loss, in 22 Weeks**\